keepaliveit-staging/staging.keepaliveit.co.uk/_pages/hardware-procurement.markdown

 ---
 layout: splash
-title: "Enterprise and Small Business Hardware Procurement"
+title: "Hardware Procurement for Small Businesses and Enterprises"
 permalink: /hardware-products-and-services/it-hardware-procurement

 excerpt: "Learn how Keep-Alive I.T Services can help purchase I.T equipment that's appropriate for your business with our I.T hardware procurement service."